mpw/MPWFoundation/Readme.md

 # License:

 MPWFoundation is Copyright 1998-2013 by Marcel Weiher.
-Dual licensed under MIT  3 part and LGPL.
+Dual licensed under BSD 3 part and LGPL.